Asymptotic Theory for Kernel Estimators under Moderate Deviations from a Unit Root, with an Application to the Asymptotic Size of Nonparametric Tests: Nonparametric predictive regression

+\begin{rem} (a) Our assumptions closely correspond to those of \KAP{}.
+In particular, \enuref{regproc} is cognate with their Assumptions~2.3 and 2.4, with the key difference that we do not restrict $\{x_{t}\}$ to the local-to-unity region, in which $\rho=1+\tfrac{c}{n}$ for some fixed $c\in\reals$.
+We instead allow $\rho$ to range over the entirety of $\Rho=[-1+\delta,1]$.
+On the other hand, $\sum_{k=0}^{\infty}\smlabs{\phi_{k}}<\infty$ implies that $\{v_{t}\}$ is a short-memory process, and so excludes the long-memory and anti-persistent cases that are also considered in \KAP{}.
+While it is likely that our results could be extended to cover these cases, we have excluded these to keep this paper to a manageable length.

+(b) Owing to the initialisation $x_{0}=0$, the regressor process is nonstationary, regardless of the value of $\rho$.
+However, \eqref{regproc} has a stationary solution when $\rho<1$, which corresponds to the weak limit of $x_{n}$ as $n\goesto\infty$.
+The assumption of a fixed initialisation is made only for convenience; our results below would still hold provided $x_{0}$ is stochastically bounded (and adapted to $\filtg_{0}$).

-\begin{rem} The assumption that $f_{\err}\in\Lip$ is used only in the stationary region, i.e.\ where $\rho<1$.
-While this requirement could likely be dispensed with, we have retained it here so as to facilitate the direct application of results from \citet{WHH10SP}. $f_{\err}\in\Lip$ is implied, for example, if $\lambda\psi_{\err}(\lambda)\in L^{1}$.
-The strict positivity of $f_{\err}$ is also assumed merely for convenience, so as to ensure that the stationary solution to \eqref{regproc} has a density that is strictly positive at every $x\in\reals$, thereby avoiding the possibility that we might (inadvertently) attempt to estimate $\regfn(x)$ at points of zero density. \end{rem}
+(c) The assumption that $f_{\err}$ is Lipschitz is used only in the stationary region, i.e.\ when $\rho<1$, to facilitate the direct application of results from \citet*{WHH10SP}.
+Strict positivity of $f_{\err}$ is also assumed merely for convenience, to ensure that the stationary solution to \eqref{regproc} has a density that is strictly positive at every $x\in\reals$, thereby avoiding any inadvertent attempts to estimate $\regfn(x)$ at points of zero density.
+(Aside from ensuring such points are avoided, this assumption is \emph{not} needed for \propref{size} below.) \end{rem}

-\begin{rem} \enuref{regproc} is cognate with Assumptions~2.3 and 2.4 in \KAP{}, with the key difference that we do \emph{not} restrict $\{x_{t}\}$ to the local-to-unity region, in which $\rho=1+\tfrac{c}{n}$ for some fixed $c\in\reals$, but instead allow the autoregressive parameter $\rho$ to range over the entirety of $\Rho=[-1+\delta,1]$.
-Our main results easily extend to sequences of parameter spaces of the form $\Rho=\Rho_{n}\defeq[-1+\delta,1+\tfrac{\abv c}{n}]$, for some fixed $\abv c<\infty$.
-Owing to the initialisation $x_{0}=0$, the regressor process is nonstationary, regardless of the value of $\rho$.
-However, when $\rho<1$, \eqref{regression} admits a stationary solution, which corresponds to the weak limit of $x_{n}$ as $n\goesto\infty$.

-$\sum_{k=0}^{\infty}\smlabs{\phi_{k}}<\infty$ implies that $\{v_{t}\}$ is a short-memory process, and so excludes the long-memory and anti-persistent cases that are also considered in \KAP{}.
-It is likely that our results could also be extended to cover these, but we have refrained from considering these in order to keep the paper to a manageable length. \end{rem}

-\begin{rem} \enuref{regdist} implies that the regressor $x_{t-1}$ is exogenous, and ensures that $\regfn$ is always identified from $\regfn(x)=\expect[y_{t}\mid x_{t-1}=x]$, regardless of the value of $\rho$.
-If the model \eqref{regression} were reformulated with $x_{t}$ in place of $x_{t-1}$, then estimation of $\regfn$ would remain possible when $\rho=1$ (and, indeed, if $\rho=\rho_{n}\goesto1$), despite the potential endogeneity of the regressor (see \citealp{WP09Ecta}).
-On the other hand, if $\rho<1$, $\regfn$ would no longer be identified, and any putative estimate of $\regfn$ would be biased (even asymptotically). \end{rem}